Ok, so you just realized that you should probably start to clean up your diet a bit.

 The truth of the matter is: diets don’t have to be overly restrictive, nor do they have to condemn any particular food group (as most brand-name diets often do).

-Balanced diets that ensure appropriate intake of the three macronutrients while maintaining a slight caloric deficit are easy and essential.
+Balanced diets that ensure an appropriate intake of the three macronutrients while maintaining a slight caloric deficit are easy and essential.

 The answer to the prevailing question of “which diet is the best diet” is always the same.
 The best diet is the one that you will follow.

 Therefore, your diet needs to be sustainable for YOU, and for your situation.

 If you can consistently eat paleo, go for it.
-If you prefer to be vegetarian, be my guest.
+If you prefer to be a vegetarian, be my guest.

 We find it helpful to think of eating clean as a lifestyle, not as a diet.

 It’s ok to stray from your meal plan once in a while, but always get back on course.

 Never say, “Oh well, I already ate one doughnut, there goes my diet!”

 This does not have to be an all or none phenomenon.
 As long as you consistently put the right foods in your system, you will be fine.